sodadata/docs/soda-agent/deploy.md

 ### Prerequisites

-* You have an Azure account and the necessary permissions to enable you to create an AKS cluster in your region.
+* You have an Azure account and the necessary permissions to enable you to create, or gain access to an existing AKS cluster in your region.
 Consult the <a href="https://learn.microsoft.com/en-us/azure/role-based-access-control/overview" target="_blank">Azure access control documentation</a> for details.
 * You have installed the <a href="https://learn.microsoft.com/en-us/cli/azure/install-azure-cli" target="_blank">Azure CLI tool</a>.
 This is the command-line tool you need to access your Azure account from the command-line.
 Run `az --version` to check the version of an existing install.
 Consult the <a href="https://learn.microsoft.com/en-us/cli/azure/" target="_blank"> Azure Command-Line Interface documentation</a> for details.
 * You have logged in to your Azure account.
 Run `az login` to open a browser and log in to your account.
 * You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
 This is the command-line tool you use to run commands against Kubernetes clusters.
 If you have already installed the Azure CLI tool, you can install kubectl using the following command: `az aks install-cli`. <br />